इदं पुरे चित्तमचारि चारिकं, येनिच्छकं यत्थकामं यथासुखं।

 - There should be no charge whatsoever for attending a Mini Anapana session.

 Note: Please note that someone who has learnt Anapana from any of the above sources, will not be considered as an "Old Student" in this tradition.
-They can't participate in any program designated "Only for Old Students".
+They cannot participate in any program designated "Only for old students of Vipassana".

 Course Charges